yairm210/Folder-to-MSI/README.md

 - "Use as template" to create your own repo
 - Replace Folder.zip with your own folder
 - Replace Icon.ico with your own icon
-- Replace "YOUR" tests in app.exs with your data
+- Replace "YOUR" tests in app.wxs with your data
+- Replace "Unciv.exe" target with your executable

 Happy testing!